 DURKHEIM: If you prefer it, let us say that the composing of the assembled whole changes each one of the elements to be assembled together.
 SEIGNOBOS: I admit that tautology.

-Debate on Political Economy and Sociology (1908)\
+Debate on Political Economy and Sociology (1908)

-Limousin [states that] political economy occupies a special place among the totality of the social sciences.
+Limousin states that political economy occupies a special place among the totality of the social sciences.
 It is the only one of these sciences which is at present constituted as a systematic entity, the sole one which has available a sufficient stock of observations to allow the construction of laws.
-It is political economy which must serve as a focus and to some extent as the mother of the other sociological sciences.
+It is political economy which must serve as the home and to some extent as the mother of the other sociological sciences.
 Even now some of its laws can be considered as regulating types of relationships other than those of economic gain.
-For example, the division of labour and the specialisation of functions, are these not to be found in the science of marriage, the science of the family, and even in the science of religions?
-What is the distinction between priests and their flock save a form of the division of labour and the specialisation of functions?
+For example, the division of labour and the specialization of functions, are these not to be found in the science of marriage, the science of the family, and even in the science of religions?
+What is the note between priests and their flock save a form of the division of labour and the specialization of functions?
 The same holds good for the other sociological sciences.
 Other economic laws which are applicable are the law of supply and demand and the law of capital.

-The speaker says that he cannot end this brief exposition on sociology without saying a few words about Auguste Comte, who is held to be the founder of this science.
-But Auguste Comte did not create it, for it still does not yet exist.
+The speaker said that he could not end this brief exposition on sociology without saying a few words about Auguste Comte, who is held to be the founder of this science.
+But Auguste Comte did not create it, for it still does not vet exist.
 At the risk of causing a scandal, Limousin claims that Auguste Comte was not a scientist in the sense of a man who knows about natural phenomena.
 He who deprecated metaphysics was solely a metaphysician, a metaphysician in the same category as the mystics, as he demonstrated by the creation of a religion whose key dogma was the symbol of the 'Virgin Mother'.
 Auguste Comte was not a sociologist, although he was the inventor of this defectively formed word.
-He was a socialist, for his 'sociocracy' is not an objectively constructed system concerning the state of present or past societies, but a Utopia in the style of those of Saint-Simon, Fourier, Pierre Leroux, Cabet, Le Play, etc. The speaker does not dispute that he [Comte] made some interesting remarks with the aim of buttressing his system.
+He was a socialist, for his 'sociocracy' is not an objectively constructed system concerning the state of present or past societies, but a Utopia in the style of those of Saint-Simon, Fourier, Pierre Leroux, Cabet, Le Play, etc. The speaker did not dispute that he [Comte] made some interesting remarks with the aim of buttressing his system.
 In particular, there is his basic theory, termed positivism; but if he had had the honour of formulating it, it may be said that it had been in the air since the end of the eighteenth century, since the time of Lavoisier.
 If Auguste Comte had not done so, someone else would have formulated it, because it was imperative to do so.
-Other socialists of the same era have also made discoveries: Fourier, Saint-Simon, Pierre Leroux, in particular.
-What demonstrates that Auguste Comte did not possess a scientific mind is the singular judgement that he passes on political economy.
-He had not understood it at all.
-As regards sociology, it is all the more exact that he did not create it because the science does not yet exist; we perceive it, but we do not know it; we are called upon to construct it.
+Other socialists of the same era have also made discoveries: Fourier, Saint-Simon and Pierre Leroux in particular.

-\ Extract from Bulletin de la société d'économie politique, 4 April 1908, pp. 64-73.
+^{} Extract from Bulletin de la société d'économie politique, 4 April 1908, pp. 64-73.